 This agreement enables UC corresponding authors to make all articles and conference proceedings in the ACM Digital Library open access immediately at no cost to the author.
 Instead, UC is paying ACM a single bulk fee to cover both article publication costs and subscription access.
 Authors who elect open access may select a Creative Commons license for article sharing and reuse.

 The agreement’s open access provisions apply retroactively to any articles published by a UC corresponding author since the beginning of 2019; as the agreement is implemented, procedures will be put in place to convert these articles to open access.

 In addition, all UC corresponding authors can choose to retain copyright in their articles regardless of open access status, and ACM will automatically deposit a copy of all UC-authored articles, including those for which the UC author is not the corresponding author, into the UC repository eScholarship.

 UC faculty and students also continue to receive unlimited and unrestricted access to all content (open access and paywalled) in the ACM Digital Library.

 UC Payment for Open Access

 Through this agreement, no article-level payments are necessary to make articles from UC corresponding authors open access in the ACM Digital Library; instead the UC libraries are paying a single fee to cover both subscription access and open access publication costs.
-Until the mechanics of the agreement are in place, UC authors whose articles are accepted by ACM and who want to publish open access may request this option from ACM, and may be contacted directly by ACM for this purpose.
 There should be no charge to UC authors, so if you do receive an email with an invoice, simply reply to the email and reference the UC/ACM open access arrangement.